 A great deal has been written about the challenges of working with disadvantaged families and their children but as yet no-one has offered any effective long-term solutions.

-Self-realisation is not in any curriculum.
-DYC believes that the best way to help disadvantaged families grow and achieve their potential is through the implementation of dedicated personal development programs.
+DYC believes that the best way to help disadvantaged families grow and achieve their potential is to implement dedicated personal development programs.

 The saying, “Q: how do you eat an elephant?
 A: one bite at a time!” is apposite.
-Since 2002, DYC has been digesting every lesson learned and is able to offer a solution to help disadvantaged families.
-Despite the success of our evidence-based innovative Canterbury Christ Church University programs, over the past 16 years we have been trying without success to persuade Government, and its Departments for Education, to change its stance.
+Since 2002, DYC has been digesting every lesson learned and is able to offer a unique solution to transform disadvantaged families.

 “Education is the most powerful weapon which you can use to change the world.”